-Fed changes its approach to inflation, as leaders aim to reach full employment and navigate future crises
+Fed changes its approach to inflation, as leaders aim to navigate future crises and reach full employment

 Speaking at the Fed’s yearly Jackson Hole policy conference, Powell put an emphasis on achieving full employment.
-As the Fed debuts a lengthy review of its monetary policy framework, the Fed concluded that inflation could run a bit over the its 2 percent target if that means more Americans stay in the workforce.
+As the Fed debuts a lengthy review of its monetary policy framework, the Fed concluded that inflation could run a bit over its 2 percent target if that means more Americans stay in the workforce.

 “Our revised statement reflects our appreciation for the benefits of a strong labor market, particularly for many in low- and moderate-income communities, and that a robust job market can be sustained without causing an unwelcome increase in inflation," Powell said in a statement.